ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - The pipeline can run from anywhere; no need to ship around archive zip files.
 - New tweets flow in automatically via the browser plugin, enabling continuous sync.

 Key limitation: Community Archive is a small project itself.
-If it's offline for a period, or its schema changes, Murmur shouldn't grind to a halt.
+If it's offline for a period, or its schema changes, Hivesong shouldn't grind to a halt.
 That's why local archive ingestion (Section 2.2) is a co-equal first-class source rather than just a fallback.

 ### 2.2 Twitter Archive (Local)